Layr-Labs/eigenlayer-contracts/docs/README.md

 ##### `EigenPods`: Processing Validator Exits

-If a Staker wants to fully withdraw from the beacon chain, they need to perform these additional steps before their withdrawal is completable:
+If a staker wants to fully withdraw from the beacon chain, they need to perform these additional steps before their withdrawal is completable:

 ![.](./images/Staker%20Flow%20Diagrams/Validator%20Exits.png)

 ##### `EigenPods`: Processing Validator Yield

-As the Staker's `EigenPod` accumulates consensus layer or execution layer yield, the `EigenPod's` balance will increase.
-The Staker can Checkpoint their validator to claim this yield as shares, which can either remain staked in EigenLayer or be withdrawn via the `DelegationManager` withdrawal queue:
+As the staker's `EigenPod` accumulates consensus layer or execution layer yield, the `EigenPod's` balance will increase.
+The staker can Checkpoint their validator to claim this yield as shares, which can either remain staked in EigenLayer or be withdrawn via the `DelegationManager` withdrawal queue:

 ![.](./images/Staker%20Flow%20Diagrams/Validator%20Yield.png)